lipp/login-with/README.md

 - `/logout` - logout and clears the respective cookies

 All endpoints expect the query parameteres:
-- `successRedirect` A url to redirect to in case of successful login (use `encodeURIComponent` for proper escaping)
+- `success` A url to redirect to in case of successful login (use `encodeURIComponent` for proper escaping)
-- `failureRedirect` A url to redirect to in case of failed login (use `encodeURIComponent` for proper escaping)
+- `failure` A url to redirect to in case of failed login (use `encodeURIComponent` for proper escaping)

 Don't forget to `encodeURIComponent` on them.